Understanding how big the problem is - that's where solving it starts. These are the numbers behind our work.

 BC-specific resources and services

-Every contribution helps us reach more newcomers and close the settlement gap.
-Join us in building a more welcoming British Columbia.
+Every bit of help gets us closer to more newcomers.
+Join us in building a more welcoming Canada.